Beaches in Japan 砂浜

-Despite 33,000 km of coastline, beautiful beaches are rare in Japan but often paradise.
+Despite 33,000 km of coastline, beautiful beaches are rare in Japan - but do exist!

 Nanki Shirahama Beach (Wakayama).